piandpower/MetagenomeDB/doc/index.rst

 Community
 ---------

 **MetagenomeDB** is an open-source project managed by the `Bioinformatics Core <http://cores.montana.edu/bioinformatics/>`_ of the `Montana State University <http://www.montana.edu/>`_.
-The lead developer, Aurelien Mazurie, can be contacted at aurelien.mazurie@montana.edu.
+The developer team can be contacted by e-mail, at bioinformatics.core@montana.edu.